 What Happened When We All Stopped

-Carnac has been working to mitigate global warming for the last 20 years.
-He is one of the architects of the landmark Paris Agreement on climate change.
+Carnac has been working to mitigate global warming for the last 20 years, and he is one of the key architects of the landmark Paris Agreement on climate change.

 “I’ve often considered it strange that the most intellectual creature ever to walk the earth is destroying its only home,” adds Goodall.

-Along with what she learned from Rusty, Goodall says that her mother’s unwavering support enabled her to pursue the career she did, thereby challenging the dominant opinions on animal behavior, completing her Ph.D., and continuing her study of chimps.
+Along with what she learned from Rusty, Goodall also highlights her mother’s unwavering support in enabling her to pursue the career she did — thereby challenging the dominant opinions on animal behavior, completing her Ph.D., and continuing her study of chimps for over 60 years.

 “When everybody else laughed at my idea of going to Africa she just said: ‘well if you really want this you’re going to have to work awfully hard.
 Take advantage of every opportunity, and if you don’t give up maybe you’ll find a way.’
 Which is what I have said to children all around the world,” says Goodall.